GoogleCloudPlatform/platform-engineering/README.md

 ### End-to-end Examples

 *   [Enterprise Application Blueprint][enterprise-app-blueprint] - Deploys an
     internal developer platform that enables cloud platform teams to provide a managed software development and delivery platform for their organization's application development groups.
-EAB builds upon the infrastructure foundation deployed using the [Enterprise Foundation blueprint][enterprise-foundation-blueprint].
+EAB builds upon the infrastructure foundation deployed using the
+    [Enterprise Foundation blueprint][enterprise-foundation-blueprint].
 *   [Software Delivery Blueprint][software-delivery-blueprint] - An opinionated
-approach using platform engineering to improve software delivery, specifically for Infrastructure admins, Operators, Securityspecialists, and Application developers.
+    approach using platform engineering to improve software delivery, specifically for Infrastructure admins, Operators, Security specialists, and Application developers.
 It utilizes GitOps and self-service workflows to enable consistent infrastructure, automated security policies, and autonomous application deployment for developers.

 ## Depending on samples